wp-plugins/microblog-poster/readme.txt

     your verification code.

-    5. Finally return to the previous page and generate your *Token Key and Token Secret* by clicking on
+    5. Finally return to the previous page and generate your *Token key and Token secret* by clicking on
     'Get Access Token' and by providing the verification code.

     6. Now you can copy your Token key and Token secret.